chocolacula/rb_tree/README.md

 Moreover it contains good comments which covers rotation and colorization.

-If you're not even student but have troubles with understanding,
-feel free to contact me for explanation.
+If you're not even a student but have problems understanding, feel free to contact me for explanation.